-As is typical, soups of this type taste best the day after they are made, as the flavors of the various ingredients have time to combine.
-Unfortunately, letting the pasta sit in the soup broth for longer than necessary to cook it results in soggy pasta and too little remaining broth.
+Soups of this type normally taste best the day after they are made, as the flavors of the various ingredients have time to combine.
+This particular soup is an exception.
+It is delicious immediately upon making it.
+As for leftovers, letting the pasta sit in the soup broth for longer than necessary results in soggy pasta and too little remaining broth.
 One answer is to process any leftovers right after the first meal and freeze them.
 See the directions at the end of this recipe.
-Alternatively, if you separate the cooked tortellini from the broth and combine those items only at serving time, there will be no broth absorption problem.
+Alternatively, if you separate the cooked tortellini from the broth then refrigerate them in separate containers, and combine those items only at a later serving time, there will be no broth absorption problem.

 It is nice to have a good crusty bread and some butter to serve with the soup, or even hot bread sticks, as well as a bowl of freshly grated Italian sharp cheese, like Pecorino Romano.